lexaisnotdead/simple-flashbot-mev/README.md

 # Flashbot Auction Bot
 This is a simple Flashbots auction bot written in JavaScript using the Flashbots Bundle Provider.
-The bot submits a private transaction to a specific Ethereum address using the ```sendPrivateTransaction``` method of the provider, bypassing the traditional mempool and avoiding the risk of front-running.
+The bot submits a private transaction using the ```sendPrivateTransaction``` method of the provider, bypassing the traditional mempool and avoiding the risk of front-running.

 ## Setup
 1. Clone the repository and navigate to the project directory: